Acrobat Arva Case had her whole life ahead of her when cancer, followed by an addiction to pain medication, caused her world to crash.

 A year later, Case was arrested for “violation of the anti-narcotic law” and sent to the Los Angeles County Jail.

 “Addicts throughout the women’s division of the jails were being supplied with dope through an ingenious scheme,” reported the Los Angeles Evening Express, Jan.
 4, 1928.
-A search of Case’s cell turned up $400 worth of morphine and cocaine, smuggled to her in a pair of house slippers.

-In late January 1928, she was given a one-to-seven year sentence in San Quentin for “possession of poison.”
+In late January 1928, she was given a one-to-seven-year sentence in San Quentin for “possession of poison.”
 She was out of prison by 1930, publicly vowing to get clean.

-Arva Case, 49, passed away just three years later on December 13, 1933.
+At only 49 years old, Case passed away just three years later on Dec.
+13, 1933.

 By Don Chaddock, Inside CDCR editor